 How To Begin

-• Pray and ask God what this fast should look like for you personally.
+Pray and ask God what your fast and consecration should look like personally.

-• Prepare your heart to listen, respond, and be led throughout the week.
+Prepare your heart to listen, respond, and be led by God throughout the week.

 Preparation

-• Remove distractions that may compete with prayer, especially during evening hours.
+Remove or limit distractions that compete with your attention, especially during key moments of prayer.

-• Create space in your schedule for prayer, reflection, and rest.
+Create intentional space in your schedule for prayer, reflection, and rest.

-• Let your family or close community know about your commitment so they can support you.
+Let your family or close community know your commitment so they can support you.

 Fast Types